 As the culminating experience of their education, students in the department are required to complete either a thesis or a capstone seminar.

-Both types of projects are designed to be original publishable research and/or a contribution to the knowledge base of behavioral sciences and health education.
-Students write theses under the supervision of a thesis committee made up of a minimum of two members.
-The chair must be a BSHE faculty member.
-Public health agencies in the area often provide research topics and support for studies.
+Both types of projects are designed to be original contributions to the knowledge base of behavioral sciences and health education.
+Students write theses under the supervision of a thesis chair who must be a BSHE faculty member and at least one other committee member.
+Whether students choose to collect their own data or utilize existing data sets, students have the opportunity to work toward a publishable manuscript.
 In the capstone seminar students are asked to apply and integrate the skills and competencies gained during their training to a select topic.
+Capstone projects are completed under the supervision of an instructor in a semester-long course.